openenclave/openenclave/new_platforms/docs/ta_debugging_wsl.md

 uses with the version of `fakeroot` that uses sockets for IPC instead.
 Ubuntu 18.04 ships with both versions.

-Run the following command to replace `fakeroot` with its socket-based
+Run the following commands to replace `fakeroot` with its socket-based
 counterpart:

 ```